You open a new Logic Pro session, fired up and ready.

 - Identify the issue.

-- Pick the plugin based on what you need—not what looks cool in your plugin folder.
+- Pick the plugin based on what you need rather than what looks cool in your plugin folder

-If a bass guitar sits beautifully in the mix, leave it the hell alone.
+And sometimes the right move is doing nothing at all.
+If a bass guitar already sits beautifully in the mix, leave it the hell alone.

 Rule #3: Always Level Match

-This is the secret most beginners (and way too many pros) skip.
+This is the step most beginners and way too many pros skip.

-You tweak a plugin.
-The track sounds better.
-You’re sure of it.
+You tweak a plugin, the track sounds better, and you're sure of it.

-And louder always sounds better—until you realize your mix is now a chaotic mess of volume jumps and tonal imbalance.
+Louder always sounds better, right up until you realize your mix has become a chaotic mess of volume jumps and tonal imbalance.

-That means when you bypass the plugin, the volume doesn’t change.
+When you bypass the plugin, the volume shouldn't change.
 Only the tone or character does.

 To do this in Logic Pro: